gersteinlab/FANCY/README.md

 # FANCY
 Predicting privacy risk of functional genomics data

-NOTE data the results in the paper are obtained using the MATLAB version of the code.
+<b>NOTE 1: The results in the paper are obtained using the MATLAB version of the code.

+NOTE 2: If you want to skip the training step and use the already trained model, for FANCY (both in matlab (.mat) and pyhton (.sav) format, go to http://homes.gersteinlab.org/people/gg487/FANCY/.
+For FANCY_low, go to python or matlab folder.</b>

 * In the python folder, you can find three python scripts:

   The dependencies are pyGPs, which can be easily downloaded following: https://www.cse.wustl.edu/~m.neumann/pyGPs_doc/Install.html

   (1) <b>training_testing_modeling.py</b> takes the feature files in the data folder and divides it into half for training and test.
 It will then train a Gaussian Process Learning regression model on the trainign data.
 It will then predict the outcome of the test features and report the R^2 score for the test data.
 Finally, it will export the model and save it as "<b>FANCY.sav</b>" The kernel parameters are obtained using the optimization in MATLAB, as optimizing it in Python took a long time.